Bad Boys II

-Bad Boys II is a 2003 American buddy cop action comedy film directed by Michael Bay, produced by Jerry Bruckheimer, and starring Martin Lawrence and Will Smith.
-The sequel to the 1995 film Bad Boys and the second film in the Bad Boys film series, the film follows detectives Burnett and Lowrey investigating the flow of illegal drugs going into Miami.
+Bad Boys II is a 2003 American action comedy film directed by Michael Bay, produced by Jerry Bruckheimer, and the sequel to the 1995 film Bad Boys, in addition to the second film in the Bad Boys film series.
+Martin Lawrence, Will Smith, Theresa Randle, and Joe Pantoliano reprise their roles from the previous film, and they are joined by new cast members including Jordi Mollà, Gabrielle Union, and Peter Stormare.
+The film follows detectives Marcus Burnett and Mike Lowrey investigating the flow of illegal drugs going into Miami.

-Bad Boys II was released on July 18, 2003.
-It received extremely negative reviews from critics but did fairly well commercially, grossing $273 million worldwide.
-A third film, Bad Boys for Life, was released in January 2020.
+The film was released on July 18, 2003, by Sony Pictures Releasing under the Columbia Pictures label.
+It received generally negative reviews from critics; however, it performed well commercially, grossing $273 million worldwide, becoming the tenth-highest-grossing film of 2003.
+Two sequels, Bad Boys for Life and Bad Boys: Ride or Die, were released in 2020 and 2024, respectively.